-The AAFS Membership Department conducts a minimum of two reviews annually- early June and mid-October.
+The AAFS Membership Department conducts a minimum of two reviews annually-early June and mid-October.
 The AAFS Membership Department reviews the applications to ensure they are complete (application form, application fee, and required supporting documentation).
 Applications that are complete will be submitted to the section chair and section secretary for review.

 2.4.3.1.
-AAFS Membership Coordinator Procedures - Post-Section Officer Review
+AAFS Membership Coordinator Procedures - Post-Section Officer Review RECOMMENDATIONS: If both Section Officers agree to recommend the applicant

-RECOMMENDATIONS: If both Section Officers agree to recommend the applicant (at the status requested by applicant), the applicant will be notified via email that the application has been recommended for approval and will be forwarded to the Board of Directors for final approval at the next annual meeting in February.
+(at the status requested by applicant), the applicant will be notified via email that the application has been recommended for approval by the Board of Directors at the next annual meeting in February.